Skip to content

 Unfortunately, people with GAD believe that ‘worrying is what keeps bad things from happening’.
 As I discuss in detail in this self help-article, when people literally believe everything that their mind’s think (thoughts, imagery, predictions), they can get pushed around by whatever worries they are having.
 This triggers the brain’s threat and drive systems which gives a sense of ‘legitimacy’ to their worrying and so the GAD continues.
 Thus, GAD does not typically resolve on its own.
 And, because the worries of sufferers of GAD seem rational, it is usually not until a person is so overwhelmed by how stuck their lives have become that they seek treatment.

-However, effective treatments for GAD exist and include: Cognitive Behaviour Therapy (CBT), Compassion Focused Therapy (CFT); Acceptance & Commitment therapy (ACT), Exposure Therapy (ERP); and Schema Therapy.
+The good news is that effective treatments for GAD exist and include: Cognitive Behaviour Therapy (CBT), Compassion Focused Therapy (CFT); Acceptance & Commitment therapy (ACT), Exposure Therapy (ERP); and Schema Therapy.
 To read more about these therapies, click here

 Resources